 (a) Waters on both the north and south sides of the Santa Rosa area, except within 500 feet of the designated swim beach.

 (b) Waters on both the north and south sides of the Fort Pickens area, except within 500 feet of the designated swim beach, and within 500 feet of the Fort Pickens fishing and ferry piers.

-(c) Waters on both the north and south sides of the Perdido Key area, except within 500 feet of the designated swim beach, and within that area at the east end that is designated as a no-wake zone.
+(c) Waters on both the north and south sides of the Perdido Key area, except within 500 feet of the designated swim beach, and within that area located at Ft.
+McRee that is designated as a no-wake zone.

 (d) Waters on both the north and south sides of the Mississippi barrier islands, except within 500 feet of the designated swim beach, and within 500 feet of the Ship Island (formerly known as West ship & East Ship Islands) pier, and within 500 feet of the Horn Island pier.

 Section 3.16 Swimming & Wading

 The following locations are closed to swimming, snorkeling or SCUBA diving:

 The following speed limits are established for the roads or routes indicated: